Are you one of those countless people whose dream is to become a Flight Attendant? Do you wish you could get paid to travel?

-I turned the how to become a Flight Attendant – question over to my Flight Attendant friend Jennifer.
-She is a Management Recruiter for the Flight Attendant Hiring Department at my own major U.S. airline.
+I turned the question over to my Flight Attendant (FA for short) friend Jennifer.
+She is a Management for Hiring Department at my own major U.S. airline.

 Here is what Jennifer advised you to do:

-First, determine which airline(s) you are interested in becoming a Flight Attendant (FA for short) for.
-Each airline and each country has their own qualifications for applying, although requirements tend to be similar worldwide.
+First, determine which airline(s) you are interested in working for.
+Each airline and each country has

 Go to the airline’s website, look under their sitemap.
 Most have Flight Attendant employment info on their site.
 They just may be accepting applications at this time!

-This site is well-known in the airline world for Flight Attendant information, as it has tons of the information you need.
+This site is well-known in the airline world, as it has tons of the information you need.

 You can also apply to individual airlines directly from that site!

-Check for live Flight Attendant Recruitment events in your area.
+Check for live FA Recruitment events in your area.
 Those are only held occasionally.